tuannvm/oauth-mcp-proxy/docs/generic-implementation.md

 **Expected Outcome**: No import errors, all tests pass.

+**Actual Outcome**: ✅ Completed.
+Removed sync import, extracted code to cache.go and context.go.
+All tests pass.

 ---

-### Checkpoint 1.4: Add ValidateTokenCached method to Server ⬜
+### Checkpoint 1.4: Add ValidateTokenCached method to Server ✅

 **Task**: Add new core method that adapters can use for token validation.